How to Handle the Process of a Divorce: What Experts Won’t Tell You

 What happens if your spouse doesn’t respond

-If your spouse fails to respond within the statutory timeframe (typically 20-30 days after service), you may request a default judgment.
-This effectively means the court can grant your divorce terms as requested in your petition.
+If your spouse fails to respond within 30 days after service, you may request a default judgment.
+This effectively means the court can grant your divorce terms as requested in your petition, subject to California’s community property rules.

 Temporary Orders and Negotiation Tactics